monimoyd/PredictingMaskAndDepthUsingDeepLearning/README.md

 The train_test_utils.py line numbers 21, 24 and 29 consume lot of time.
 Line no 21 is related to train method, line number 24 and 29 is related to GPU profiling hooks used, which can be removed

-Another component which is consuming time is unet_model_small.py forwward function in line 115 also consumes times
+Another component which is consuming time is unet_model_small.py forward function in line 115 also consumes lot of time

-Lot of python libraries like tornado/stack_context.py zmq/eventloop/zmq_stream.py also consumes lot of time
+Python libraries like tornado/stack_context.py zmq/eventloop/zmq_stream.py also consumes lot of time

 ## iii.
 GPU Profiling